-Sonia (Ortiz) Ford enters her third season at the helm of the Pirate softball program in 2018, her 15th season as a coach in the program.
-She has an overall mark of 58-25 (.699 winning pct.) in her first two seasons, 31-6 (.838) in Western State Conference play.
-Ford has led the Pirates to the post season every season as head coach wit hthe exception of the Covid-shortened 2020 campaign, winning a play-in game in 2017 and matching the program's highest playoff seed and hosting the first round series a year ago.
+Sonia (Ortiz) Ford enters her fourth season at the helm of the Pirate softball program in 2020, her 16th season as a coach in the program.
+She has an overall mark of 80-42 (.656 winning pct.) in her first three seasons, 44-9 (.830) in Western State Conference play.
+Ford has led the Pirates to the post season every season as head coach wit hthe exception of the Covid-shortened 2020 campaign, winning a play-in game in 2017 and matching the program's highest playoff seed and hosting the first round series in 2018.

-Last season, the Pirates were 29-12 overall, and 12-2 in the WSC North Division, good for a runner-up finish.
-VC matched its highest playoff seed in program history hosting a SoCal Regional Playoff series for just the second time.
+In 2018, the Pirates were 29-12 overall, and 12-2 in the WSC, good for a runner-up finish.
+VC matched its highest playoff seed in program history hosting a regional playoff series for just the second time.
 After a narrow 2-1 loss in the opener, the Pirates forced a deciding game three with a victory in game two, before bowingout of the playoffs.

 In 2017, the Pirates claimed a share of the Western State Conference North Division title, VC's first since 2012, with a 19-4 conference mark.
 Ventura moved through the play-in round of the CCCAA SoCal Regionals by defeating Grossmont before falling in the first round of the post-season.
 The Pirates finished the season with an overall record of 29-14.

 Coach Ford, a Camarillo native, was an All-WSC standout for the Pirates and an NAIA All-American at Oklahoma City University.
 She was inducted into the Ventura College Athletic Hall of Fame in 2008.